fabridigua/LogicGamesSolver/README.md

 # LogicGamesSolver
- Python tool to solve logic games with AI, Computer Vision and a bit of Deep Learning.
+ Python tool for solving logic games with AI, Computer Vision and a pinch of Deep Learning.

 ----------------